-The challenges that Canadian supply chain managers face are mounting.
-And while overseeing the import and transportation of goods has never been more demanding, remaining efficient while reducing operational costs is still every logistics manager’s goal - no matter which industry they serve.
+The challenges that Canadian supply chain companies face are mounting.
+And while overseeing the import and transportation of goods has never been more demanding, remaining efficient while reducing operational costs is still every logistics manager’s goal – no matter which industry they serve.

 However, meeting that goal is highly dependent on overcoming six major logistics-related challenges that every Canadian logistics provider is facing:

 Unpredictable and frequently changing weather can be a huge threat to Canadian supply chains – especially when it comes to maintaining smooth operations.
 All too often, Canadian winters bring inconsistent conditions, and when spontaneous snowstorms erupt, the safe and speedy delivery of products can be greatly disrupted.

 Understanding and tracking how inclement storms will impact production is therefore critically important for companies that want to maintain productivity in bouts of extreme weather.
 Below are a few tips to consider:

 An experienced logistics company knows to stay up-to-date on weather forecasts – especially in the areas that cover the routes their shipments will soon be taking.
 By trusting a logistics business that anticipates challenges as early as possible, sellers can rest assured that their products will be delivered to their destination on time, regardless of the weather.

 When planning shipping routes, logistics companies need to establish contingency or ‘back-up’ plans – in case of emergency or troubling weather.
 Adaptability is key in maintaining optimal delivery time and service.